matter-labs/ETHLisbon-2022-hackathon/README.md

 ## FAQs

+> Do I have to provide my personal details?

+No, just enough information to contact you.
+It could be an email address, Twitter handle, Telegram, etc.

 > Can I choose to get paid in crypto?

 Yes.
 We can pay you in crypto via zkSync.

-> Do I have to provide my personal details?

-No, just enough information to contact you.
-It could be an email address, Twitter handle, Telegram, etc.
+> Will there be any support from Matter Labs during the hackathon?

+We will create a specific channel in our [Discord server](https://discord.com/invite/px2aR7w) where all teams can reach out and ask questions.

+> Who and how will you choose the winners?

+Multiple members from different teams inside Matter Labs will vote and choose the projects they like most.
+The top three will be the winners.